 - Dahlias can be prone to pests including snails and aphids, so check them regularly for signs of infestations.
 Pick off snails or catch them in beer traps.
 You can use chemicals to get rid of aphids, but a more environmentally-friendly option is to introduce natural predators such as ladybirds and hoverflies.
 Our guide on how to get rid of aphids is full of useful advice.

-- Earwigs can also be a pest to watch out for when learning how to grow dahlias.
+- Earwigs can also be a pest to watch out for when learning growing dahlias.
 You can collect them in simple paper traps.
 Crumple up newspaper and place in an upturned flower pot which can sit on top of your stakes.
 This attracts the earwigs and keeps them off the plants.

 - Diseases such as powdery mildew can be a problem for dahlias.
 You can improve your chances of prevention by removing dead and damaged foliage before it starts rotting and by creating good airﬂow around plants.